Nima-Khodabandelou/Notes/notes.md

 - Java Runtime class

-	-> to execute process, invoke GC, get total and free memory, ...

-	only one instance of Runtime class
+	-> to execute process, invoke GC, get total and free memory, ... only one instance of Runtime class
 	Runtime.getRuntime() returns singleton instance of Runtime class.
 ##
 - hierarchy of InputStream and OutputStream

-	OutputStream -> FileOutputStream, ByteArrayOutputStream,
+	OutputStream -> FileOutputStream, ByteArrayOutputStream, FilterOutputStream, PipedOutputStream, objOutputStream FilterOutputStream -> DataOutputStream, BufferedOutputStream, PrintStream
-	                FilterOutputStream, PipedOutputStream
-			objOutputStream,

-			FilterOutputStream -> DataOutputStream,
-			BufferedOutputStream, PrintStream

-	InputStream -> FileInputStream, ByteArrayInputStream,
+	InputStream -> FileInputStream, ByteArrayInputStream, FilterInputStream, PipedInputStream, objInputStream FilterInputStream -> DataInputStream, BufferedInputStream, PushBackInputStream
-	               FilterInputStream, PipedInputStream
-		       objInputStream

-	               FilterInputStream -> DataInputStream,
-		          BufferedInputStream,
-	                  PushBackInputStream

-	stream: sequence of data composed of bytes from source to destination

-	three automatic streams:
+	stream: sequence of data composed of bytes from source to destination three automatic streams:
 		System.out: standard output
 		System.in: standard input
 		System.err: standard error
       Reader/Writer class hierarchy -> character-oriented,
       InputStream/OutputStream class hierarchy -> byte-oriented.
       ByteStream:  input-output of 8-bit
       CharacterStream: input/output for 16-bit
       Important ByteStream class: FileInputStream and FileOutputStream.
       Important CharacterStream class:  FileReader and FileWriter.
       ByteStream : InputStream classes and OutputStream

-      CharacterStream : Reader classes and Writer classes.

-      reading streams of characters -> FileReader
+      CharacterStream : Reader classes and Writer classes. reading streams of characters -> FileReader

-##
-      BufferedOutputStream
+      BufferedOutputStream:
        internally uses buffer to store data.
        more efficiency than writing data directly into stream.

-      BufferedInputStream

-       read information from stream
+      BufferedInputStream: read information from stream
 ##
 FilePermission:

       alter permissions of a directory or file related to a path. -> two path types:
             all subdirectories and files
             all directory and files within directory excluding subdirectories.
 ##
 FilterStream: filters read data, adds line numbers,...
 ##
 I/O filter

- reads one stream and writes to another, usually altering data
+ reads one stream and writes to another usually altering data

 ##
 take input from console:

-      BufferedReader (efficient): use InputStreamReader to
-      take input from console -> pass input to BufferedReader.
+      BufferedReader (efficient): use InputStreamReader to take input from console -> pass input to BufferedReader.

-      Scanner class
+      Scanner class:
 	 breaks input into tokens
 	 provides many methods to read
 	 parse various primitive values
 	 widely used with regex
 ##
 Using Console class:
       read console input, texts, passwords (not be displayed to user).
 ##
 Serialization

- writing state of obj into byte stream

- used in Hibernate, RMI, JPA, EJB and JMS

- used to travel obj's state on network (known as marshaling).

- to save state to storage for later restoration

- Serializable interface -> to serialize (super-)class ->
- to prevent  child class serialization -> implement writeobj()/readobj() along with throw NotSerializableException in sub.
+ writing state of obj into byte stream used in Hibernate, RMI, JPA, EJB and JMS used to travel obj's state on network (known as marshaling). to save state to storage for later restoration Serializable interface -> to serialize (super-)class -> to prevent  child class serialization -> implement writeobj()/readobj() along with throw NotSerializableException in sub. transient data member can not be serialized
 ##
-transient data member can not be serialized
-##
+- Externalizable interface

-Externalizable interface: write state of obj into byte stream in compressed format
+      write state of obj into byte stream in compressed format Serializable -> marker interface:

-	Serializable -> marker interface -> no methods
+	            no methods
                     No class constructor is called
 		    better performance
+      Externalizable:

-	Externalizable: easy to implement
+          easy to implement
           performance cost
 	  must call public default constructor
 	  contains two methods -> writeExternal and readExternal
 ##
-Socket programming
+- Socket programming

- socket: endpoint for communications between machines -> connection mechanism: TCP communication between apps running on different JRE. connection-oriented -> Socket and ServerSocket classes connectionless -> DatagramSocket
+	 socket: endpoint for communications between machines -> connection mechanism: TCP communication between apps running on different JRE. connection-oriented -> Socket and ServerSocket classes
+	 connectionless -> DatagramSocket
 	 client needs:
 		server IP address
 		port number
 	 steps for TCP connection:
-  server -> ServerSocket instantiation -> port number

- server -> accept() method -> wait until client attempts to connect

- client creats socket
+		 server -> ServerSocket instantiation -> port number server -> accept() method -> wait until client attempts to connect client creats socket

- connection established -> socket obj for client

- server uses accept() to return a ref to new socket
+		 connection established -> socket obj for client server uses accept() to return a ref to new socket
 ##
-Reflection

- examining/ modifying runtime behavior of class
+- Reflection: examining/ modifying runtime behavior of class
 ##
-java.lang.Class:
+- java.lang.Class:

       get metadata of class at runtime
       change runtime behavior
       instantiate:

-	  forName() -> load class dynamically <- if know fully qualified name of class (not for primitive types)

-	  getClass() -> returns instance of java.lang.Class <- if know type (also for primitives)

-	  .class -> If no instance but type available -> append ".class" to name of type (also for primitives)
+	  forName() -> load class dynamically <- if know fully qualified name of class (not for primitive types) getClass() -> returns instance of java.lang.Class <- if know type (also for primitives) .class -> If no instance but type available -> append ".class" to name of type (also for primitives)
 ##
-newInstance()

- invoke constructor at runtime.
+- newInstance(): invoke constructor at runtime.
 ##
-javap
+- javap

- disassembles class file -> gives info about fields/constructors/ methods

-(java.lang.Class + java.lang.reflect.Method) -> change class runtime behaviour
- -> access private method from outside <-
+	disassembles class file -> gives info about fields/constructors/ methods (java.lang.Class + java.lang.reflect.Method) -> change class runtime behaviour -> access private method from outside <-
 		1) setAccessible(boolean status) throws SecurityException
 		2) invoke(obj method, obj... args) throws IllegalAccessException, IllegalArgumentException, InvocationTargetException
-	1) getDeclaredMethod(String name,Class[] parameterTypes)throws NoSuchMethodException,
+		1) getDeclaredMethod(String name,Class[] parameterTypes)throws NoSuchMethodException, SecurityException
-	   SecurityException
 ##
-access private constructor -> getDeclaredConstructor()
+- access private constructor -> getDeclaredConstructor()
 ##
-Wrapper classes

-  conversion of objs to primitives (unboxing) and primitives to objs (autoboxing)
+- Wrapper classes: conversion of objs to primitives (unboxing) and primitives to objs (autoboxing)
 ##
-Unboxing and autoboxing ->
+- Unboxing and autoboxing

       automatic in Java
       valueOf()/xxxValue() for manual conversion
 ##
-native method implemented in another language
+- native method is implemented in another language
 ##
-strictfp: get same floating-point arithmetic result on all platforms
+- strictfp: get same floating-point arithmetic result on all platforms
 ##
-System class
+- System class

 	 cannot be instantiated.

- used for
+	 used for:
 		Standard input
 		Error output streams
 		Standard output

-	utility method to copy the portion of an array

-	utilities to load files and libraries
+		utility method to copy the portion of an array utilities to load files and libraries
 	 fields:
-	 static printstream err,
+		 static printstream err

-	 static inputstream in,
+		 static inputstream in

-	 standard output stream.
+		 standard output stream
 ##
-Singleton class:
+- Singleton class:

 	instantiates only once

- make by
+	make by:
 	  private constructor
 	  static getInstance
 ##
 JavaBean:

  reusable software component

- encapsulates many objs into one in order to access it from multiple places.
+ encapsulates many objs into one in order to access it from multiple places. easy maintenance.

- easy maintenance.

 ##
 RMI (Remote Method Invocation)